DISARMFoundation/DISARMexplorer/README.md

 * go to http://127.0.0.1:5000/

-Running on Heroku - getting set up
+###Running on Heroku

+Getting set up to run on Heroku

 * Create a heroku account.
 Create an app.
 * Click on the app, then the resources tab.
 Add the Postgres add-on.